-PhD students at ISTA can choose from seven different tracks of study as their primary track: biology, chemistry & materials, computer science, data science and scientific computing, mathematics, neuroscience, physics, and chemistry & materials.
+PhD students at ISTA can choose from seven different tracks of study as their primary track: biology, chemistry & materials, computer science, data science and scientific computing, mathematics, neuroscience, and physics.
 Many faculty members are associated with multiple tracks, reflecting the interdisciplinary nature of the research groups on campus and allowing students to approach topics of interest from a variety of angles.

 Rotations in Three Different Research Groups

 Every incoming PhD student performs three approximately two-month rotations in different research groups.
-This guarantees a good fit between students and supervisors and exposes students to new areas and methodologies.
+This matching process guarantees a good fit between students and supervisors and exposes students to new areas and methodologies.